 Who would have thought that it was a bunch of pumpkins and a tool storage place just wanting to be reborn?

 These adorable scrap wood pumpkins are easy to make and will add great curb appeal to your front steps.

-To make this project you will need the following supplies: (these are Amazon links but be sure to check your local Dollar store too.
+To make this project you will need the following supplies.
+Be sure to check your local Dollar store too.
 Many of these supplies are available this time of the year.)

 - 3 pieces of 4 x 4 wood scraps.
 I used a 4″, 6″ and 8″ piece.

 - 3 pieces of tree branches for stems